 Laboratory results are assessed on the basis of reference data.
 The generic term „reference data“ includes reference intervals, decision limits and action limits.
 By definition, reference ranges include 95% of the results of healthy people.
 Decision limits enable an efficient separation of healthy and diseased.
 Action limits are empirically defined limits, the exceeding of which is linked to an action instruction (example: PSA > 4µg/l ? prostate biopsy).
 Statistical methods are of great importance in determining these intervals and limits and in assessing their validity.

-Objectives of the working group
+Objectives of the section

 The aim is to develop solutions that can be transferred to patient care.
 The results will be published and presented at small conferences and at workshops during the annual congresses.